Are you one of the lucky ones?

-If you would like further information about leaving a bequest to TAFTA, please write to our Bequest Liaison Officer at: P O Box 2983 Durban 4000 Or telephone (031) 332-3721.
-If you have already included a gift to TAFTA in your Will, or are planning to do so, please let us know.
-Your gift is of great value to us and we would like to thank you personally, and perhaps discuss with you how you would like it to be used.
+If you are thinking of including a bequest to Tafta in your Will, or have already done so, please let us know.
+We would love to thank you personally, and perhaps discuss with you how you would like your gift to be used.

 Types of bequests